Simoruty/newsifier/README.md

 cf push -p <exported_application.war>
 ```

-Or see [here](https://console.bluemix.net/docs/runtimes/liberty/optionsForPushing.html#options_for_pushing) other options for pushing Liberty applications on Bluemix.
+Or see [here](https://console.bluemix.net/docs/runtimes/liberty/optionsForPushing.html#options_for_pushing) other options for pushing Liberty applications on Bluemix

 ## Running the application
 ```